ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 You will see this execution:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/3.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/3.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 It's ready!
 All data will be downloaded to a folder called activities and will be inside the folder where you run the script.
 The file's format will be .json.